aattea14/allisonattea/translation1.md

 C. Translation
 Please translate the passage into idiomatic English.

 Chaos was the first god.
 She was the daughter of Nox and Terra, mother of all man.
-These were the mothers of Morta and Leta.
+These were the mothers of Mors and Letum.
 Those sons were horrible monsters: Typhon, Python, and Cyclopes.
-Typhon and Python* were huge dragons and Cyclopes was a dumb workman.
+Typhon and Python* were huge dragons and Cyclopes was a foolish stoneworker.
 However, their brother Uranus was the first real god of the kingdom.
-This place was mighty and large, but rational.
+This place was strong and large, but rational.